FluffyMaguro/FluffyChatBot/README.md

 * Basic bot stuff - configurable responses
 * Indentifies mutators that are being played and posts the in the chat
 * Calculates mutation difficulty score and equivalent Brutal+ difficulty and posts it into the chat
+* Post game summary
 * Game integration into my [MM] maps.
 You can affect the game with several supported commands (!join, !message, !spawn, !mutator, !resources).

 Mutator identification would need to be modified to work at different resolutions and screen aspect ratios.
-I added a lightweight version that only lacks mutator identification as required packages would increase compiled size from ~7MB to ~300MB.
+I added a lightweight version that supports only basic bot functionality and twitch intergration into my maps.

 # How to use the lightweight bot